RedHatQE/polarize/README.md

 file.
 Note that this does not apply to data driven tests.
 It is perfectly fine to have a test method with data driven parameters.

+## Many methods to one testcase

+The XUnit Importer has the ability to do different lookups.
+There are 3 possibilities:

+- id (default): Uses the Polarion TestCase ID
+- custom: Allows the user to have a custom (but unique) ID of method -> customID
+- name: If the class.name is unique, then this can be used

+The last lookup by name was added after polarize had already (mostly) been written.
+However, the name lookup also will not work where you have several test methods which verify the same TestCase.
+For example if you have more than one way of doing essentially the same test.
+Some might argue that there should be a one-to-one mapping, but TestCases should be somewhat implementation agnostic.

 ## Setting your own title and xml path

 The following annotation fields do not yet currently work: